lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 <img src="https://res.cloudinary.com/lansolo99/image/upload/c_fit,dpr_auto,q_auto,w_auto/v1757161657/lansolo.dev/posts/the-giskard-hub-red-teaming.jpg" alt="Giskard Hub - screens">

-I think we should start from the very main core value of what Giskard does: Red Teaming applied to llms.
-Red teaming is a structured, adversarial testing process that uses simulated attacks (prompts) to uncover vulnerabilities, biases, harmful outputs, or unintended behaviors.
+I think we should start from the very main core value of what Giskard does: Red Teaming applied to LLMs.
+Red Teaming is a structured, adversarial testing process that uses simulated attacks (prompts) to uncover vulnerabilities, biases, harmful outputs, or unintended behaviors.

-LLMs have a large attack surface, and this can lead to some serious exposure such as legal and financial risk, but also service disruption leading to a brand's reputation damage.
+Agents have a large attack surface, and this can lead to some serious exposure such as legal and financial risk, but also service disruption leading to a brand's reputation damage.

 Giskard then provides a platform for evaluating, testing, and monitoring LLM-based applications (agents, RAG pipelines, chatbots).